Sam-Varghese/Face_Recognition_Attendance/README.md

 6. Install the required packages by executing the following command `pip install -r requirements.txt`
 7. Now execute [face_recognition_attendance.py](face_recognition_attendance.py) file.

 ---

+## Description

+1. This program consists of 2 entities: namely `users` and `roles`.
+2. Roles are the tags assigned to a particular user.
+3. Ex: If a user "A" belongs to grade 6th, then create a role "6th grade" which you can assign to the user.
+4. Before program learns to recognize the face of a user, it needs to

+---